FoxBandyKoot/TP_CI_CD/index.md

 [Tests](https://sonarcloud.io/dashboard?id=FoxBandyKoot_TP_CI_CD)

-Unit tests on ... because ...
+Unit tests on SonarCloud because ...
-Security tests on ... because ...
+Security tests on SonarCloud because ...

-Difficulties encountered: New to yaml format, github actions documentation really huge => hard to know where to start
+Difficulties encountered: New to yaml format, github actions documentation really huge => hard to know where to start.

 Different deployment possible :

-We choose to deploy on ... because ...
+We choose to deploy on Firebase because it can handles more than static websites.
+Net

 The paradigms used are ... because ...